 3.4 Only fully completed applications signed by the applicant will be considered by the FoWAAPA Committee.
 Scanned or photocopied documents and digital or electronic signatures are not acceptable.

-3.5 Grant payments WILL NOT BE MADE to any student unless personal bank details are provided. i.e. Name of Bank, BSB code, Account Number and Name of account holder.
+3.5 Grant payments WILL NOT BE MADE to any student unless personal bank details are provided. i.e. Name of Bank, BSB code, Account Number and Name of the account holder.

 Valid semester and email addresses are also essential.
 Failure to provide this information may result in delayed submission of an application to the Committee for consideration.